FAQs for Bristol Fire Entertainment. Please get in touch if you have any more!

 Yes, however there needs to be the permission of the venue and a suitable performance area inside.
 This area should be 6 meters x 4 meters with at least 4 meters of head clearance and carpeted.
 This carpet should be temporary and removable after the performance.
 I can provide the carpet for this area and will need time before the performance to attach it.
-I use ‘party carpet’ which is already sprayed with fire check, a flame retardant.
+The best type of carpet is ‘party carpet’ which is already sprayed with a flame retardant.
 I will need to speak to the venue manager to ensure that the show goes smoothly and that all parties are happy.

 The venue will need to isolate the smoke alarms inside the room so that the smoke from my props doesn’t set them off.
 I am happy to discuss any concerns with the venue manager.
-I have had a run through of my show watched by the head of the London Fire Brigade, who was very happy with all my safety measures.
+A technical run through of my fire show has been watched by the head of the London Fire Brigade, who was very happy with all my safety measures.
 I am happy to discuss fire safety with any members from The Fire Brigade.

 Do you bring your own PA?
 (Public Address system)